The Constitution of the Student Polity

 - After the last of these public meetings, the Delegate Council shall vote on the proposal, and approval by at least four-fifths (4/5) of the full membership of the Delegate Council shall enact the amendment.

 - After the approval of an Amendment by the Delegate Council, the Polity must vote on the Amendment.
 The Polity votes on the Amendment after a week of publication.
-A simple majority of voting members of the Polity is sufficient to decide the will of the Polity.
-However, a quorum of one-tenth (1/10) of the Polity must be met for the vote to be valid.
-If a vote is invalid, then the Amendment is thrown out.
+A majority of voting members of the Polity is sufficient to decide the will of the Polity.
+The minimum number of votes to pass the amendment that must be cast for this type of vote to be valid is equal to one-tenth (1/10) of the Polity.
+If the vote is invalid, then the Amendment is thrown out.

 Article VIII: Constitutional Review

-- Every three years after the Delegate Council has accomplished all pressing business and at the prompting of the Polity Attorney, the Delegate Council will enter into its Review Period.
-A. At the beginning of The Review Period, a constitutional committee will be formed made up of one delegate from each constituency, the Polity Herald, and lead by the Polity Attorney.
+- At the beginning of The Review Period, a constitutional committee will be formed made up of one delegate from each constituency and the Polity Herald, and led by the Polity Attorney.

 - This committee will meet of their own accord and independently of the Delegate Council to discuss the merits of the constitution and propose any changes to it.